Socialism’s link to the modern art movement

 After Realism and Impressionism came Abstractionism, Fauvism, Dada art, Cubism, Surrealism, along with Pop-Art, and so on.
 Modern ideologies affected architecture as equally as it did fine art.
 Now, people were encased quite literally in the modern aesthetic.

 The Bauhaus movement under Walter Gropius turned our cityscapes into lifeless, utilitarian hives for people to “live” in under their mantra “form follows function.”
 To clarify, they believed that architecture should resemble the absolute function it served.
 A house was only to live in, no extraneous fun or decor allowed!
 Cities and businesses were to only be places people “existed in” to fulfill tasks in an orderly manner.
-Humans, as depicted by our pervasive, modern architecture have been designed under the ideology that sees humanity as nothing more than the sum of its parts.
+Cities, as depicted by our pervasive, modern architecture, have been designed under the ideology that sees humanity as nothing more than the sum of its parts.
 Look around and you’ll see their utilitarian utopia realized in full.

 Museum artworks display the decay of the human spirit over time